dhhyi/travel-packlist/README.md

 I use it for creating a pack list for my travels, depending on the duration, the activities, the expected weather, etc.
 It should be flexible enough to be used for other purposes as well.

-Custom rules can be defined in a with either free text in a [specific grammar](./libs/rules-documentation/src/doc/documentation.md) or a graphical editor.
+Custom rules can be defined either with free text in a [specific grammar](./libs/rules-documentation/src/doc/documentation.md) or a graphical editor.

 Use [this link](https://dhhyi.github.io/travel-packlist/) to access the app deployed on GitHub Pages.

-As it is a PWA, you can also install it on your home screen for an easy access.
+As it is a PWA, you can also install it on your home screen for easy access.
 There is also an Android App available in the Play Store, which is currently in testing and not yet publicly available.
 However, you can [become a tester](https://play.google.com/apps/testing/dev.dhhyi).